tonk-labs/gribi/TECHNICAL.md

 }
 ```

-## Ok, what if I want to use a module in my module?
+# Some handy features

+## Using modules in other modules

 A great example of this might be a module which takes the "commit-update-reveal" module and uses it to define a much simpler "hidden player movement" module.
 I can expose a simple interface with just hide(x,y) and reveal() functions and a short update circuit which constrains movement to be no greater distance from previous location than 1.
 Under the hood, the commit-update-reveal module is doing everything else for us.